 Copyright of course materials: Instructor generated course materials (e.g., handouts, notes, summaries, exam questions, etc.) are protected by law and may not be copied or distributed in any form or in any medium without explicit permission of the instructor.
 Note that infringements of copyright can be subject to follow up by the University under the Code of Student Conduct and Disciplinary Procedures.

-Assignments Description %

-1. Midterm Quiz scheduled very early in the 15%

-course

-2. Final Exam to be scheduled during exam 40%

-period

-3. Assignments Preparation for clinical presentations: Online (myCourses) quizzes (10% of final mark) Self-learning report (10% of final mark) 45%
+Student Assignment and Evaluation: Assignments Description % 1.
+Midterm Quiz scheduled early in the course 15% 2.
+Final Exam to be scheduled during exam period 40% 3.
+Assignments Preparation for clinical presentations: Online (myCourses) quizzes (10% of final mark) Self-learning report (10% of final mark) 45% Group project:

-Group project: